 - John R. Yurtchuk Student Center houses student life offices, including Campus Safety and the 24/7 Information Desk, lounges, a main dining room seating 650, the Wildcat Den, and a social room/auditorium seating 500.

 - Duns Scotus Hall houses administrative and faculty offices, classrooms, science laboratories, art studios, lounges, and the bookstore.

 - Haberman Gacioch Center for Visual & Performing Arts is a dramatic space which features the Tower Gallery, studios for illustration, figure drawing and painting, a graphic design production area, computer labs, faculty offices and the Sr. Jeanne File Art History Resource Center.

 - Honors House is the home for the Honors Study Lounge and Honors Program.

 - MusicalFare Theatre houses the theater and offices of MusicalFare Theatre.

 - Patricia E. Curtis Hall houses Physician Assistant, Psychology, & Social Work.

-- Rosary Hall is the original College administrative and classroom building, currently restored to house the division of Enrollment Management & Admissions
+- Rosary Hall is the original University administrative and classroom building, currently restored to house the division of Enrollment Management & Admissions.

 - Schenck Hall houses laboratory facilities, classrooms, and a 300-seat lecture hall.

-- The Thomas Reynolds Center for Special Education & After-School Programs includes a conference room, observation room, and four classrooms, one of which is equipped with a smartboard.
+- Thomas Reynolds Center for Special Education & After-School Programs includes a conference room, an observation room, and four classrooms, one of which is equipped with a smartboard.